m4xst3r/-Udacity-AdvancedLaneLines-/writeup_template.md

 2. Calculate the lines an all other properties
 3. Postprocess the image drawing all calculated information and parameters into the final image

-Each step is divded in small subfunctions for each step this way it easier to debug and see changes in the performance
+Each step is divded in small subfunctions for each step this way it easier to debug and see changes in the performance.
+All the steps are done in one program called "./ad_lane_pipeline.py".

 #### 1. Preprocess the Image